60devs/gena-website/README.md

-## Gena &emdash; A Static Site Generator built with Gulp and Handlebars
+## Gena &mdash; A Static Site Generator built with Gulp and Handlebars

 ### Install Gena